chrislkeller/ona-workshop/README.md

 ### ONA Tabletop.js/Handlebars.js workshop files

-Learning how you can use tabletop.js & handlebars.js together opens up really cool custom-mini-CMS possibilities and ways to manage data-driven projects and interactives.
+**Goal** Learn how you can use tabletop.js & handlebars.js together opens up really cool custom-mini-CMS possibilities and ways to manage data-driven projects and interactives.

+* Example projects and process
+* Overview of how these work together
+* Break people into groups -- "get me started," "ready to play," and rock-n-roll.

 ### [Demo Links](https://github.com/chrislkeller/ona-workshop/wiki/Links-to-Demos)